pyeventsourcing/eventsourcing/docs/topics/process.rst

 greatest benefit is the reliable approach to processing a complicated sequence involving different aggregates and perhaps different bounded contexts, without long-lived transactions.

-To take advantage of any "horizontal" or "vertical" scaling of the infrastructure, the system needs "synchronic" parallelism, so the throughput can be increased linearly.
-Just like a CPU can have many pipelines (cores) running different programs in parallel, a system of process applications can be run with many pipelines processing events in parallel.
+Just like a CPU can have many pipelines (cores) running different programs in parallel, a system of process applications can have many parallel pipelines.
 Having many pipelines means that many events can be processed at the same stage at the same time.

-In example below the "orders, reservations, payments" system is run: firstly as a single threaded system; then with multiprocessing using a single pipeline;
-and finally with both multiprocessing and multiple pipelines.
+This kind of "synchronic" parallelism allows the system to take advantage of the "horizontal" and "vertical" scale of its infrastructure.

 Kahn process networks
 ~~~~~~~~~~~~~~~~~~~~~